johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ## Version 139.0.3405.36: July 14, 2025

-Fixed various bugs, and performance issues.
+Fixed various bugs, policy updates, and performance issues.

+### Fixes

+- Fixed an issue where MIP-protected PDF files from different sovereign cloud environments (including GCCH) failed to open and instead displayed the error message: “Need permissions.
+Contact the owner of the file to give you permissions.”

+### New policies

+- [EnableUnsafeSwiftShader](/deployedge/microsoft-edge-browser-policies/enableunsafeswiftshader) - Allow software WebGL fallback using SwiftShader
+- [OnSecurityEventEnterpriseConnector](/deployedge/microsoft-edge-browser-policies/onsecurityevententerpriseconnector) - Configuration policy for Microsoft Edge for Business Reporting Connectors

 ## Version 139.0.3405.21: July 7, 2025